Canon SX60 vs Kodak S-1

 It is notable that the SX60 has a microphone port, which is missing on the S-1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the SX60 and the S-1 have been discontinued, but can regularly be found used on eBay.
+Both the SX60 and the S-1 have been discontinued, but can regularly be found used on ebay.
 The SX60 was replaced by the Canon SX70, while the S-1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Kodak websites.
+Further information on the features and operation of the SX60 and S-1 can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Kodak S-1 Manual.

 So what conclusions can be drawn?
 Is the Canon SX60 better than the Kodak S-1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.